 The Physics Object is a CoreObject that has simulated physics to interact with gravity, players, and other objects.
 It also implements the Damageable interface.
 This means it has properties, events, and functions for objects which can take damage and die.

 By default, a Physics Object placed into the Hierarchy is networked.
 This means all clients will see the same physics simulation on the object.
-Although this is essential in most games, networked objects are the most performance expensive type of objects.
-They should only be used if absolutely necessary to the gameplay.
+Although this is essential in most games, networked objects are the most performance-expensive type of object.
+They should only be used if necessary for the gameplay.

 Physics Objects come with a child ClientContext that has a mesh shape.
 This mesh shape is only visual and does not affect the physics or collision of the Physics Object.